Marijuana (Cannabis)

 Topical CBD

-CBD has the ability to modulate the skin inflammatory response which provides benefit in the treatment of several dermatological conditions, including psoriasis, atopic dermatitis, and acne.
-Moreover, CBD acts synergistically with bacitracin against Staphylococcus aureus and other Gram-positive bacteria, suggesting potential for treatment of cutaneous infections, by benefiting from both its antimicrobial and anti-inflammatory activity.
+CBD has the ability to modulate the skin inflammatory response which provides benefit in the treatment of several dermatological conditions, including psoriasis, atopic dermatitis, acne.and scar formation.
+A recent study found that more than 70% of dermatologists consider recommending topical CBD in their practice.

 The effectiveness of a topically applied agent will depend largely on the ability of the agent to permeate the skin and its subsequent retention in the skin.
-A recent study evaluating the use of agents to enhance skin permeability and retention concluded that the use of a hydrophilic gel, mostly consisting of propylene glycol (79%, w/w), may be the optimal choice for the topical administration of CBD.
+A recent study evaluating the use of agents to enhance skin permeability and retention concluded that the use of a hydrophilic gel consisting of propylene glycol (79%, w/w), may be the optimal choice for the topical administration of CBD.

 Transdermal CBD